 Throughout human history there have been tales of humans metamorphosing into beasts of the night, usually through means of sin or black magic.
 But predominantly in Eastern Europe, the recurring theme drawn out is of a man infected with a curse than urns him into a shadow of his former self.
 A Veritable monster who salivates for the kill and howls at the moon like a wild dog.

-The standard werewolf resembles an enlarged and rabid looking wolf standing on two legs with dextrous front paws and defined musculature resembling that of a human.
+The standard werewolf resembles an enlarged and rabid looking wolf standing on two legs with dexterous front paws and defined musculature resembling that of a human.
 Sometimes a tail is present.

 However, different types of werewolves exist, much like different dog breeds exist.
 Some resemble humans with fur on their bodies, while others fully transform into wolf-like creatures, running around on the hunt on four limbs like a true wolf would.